valterUo/SquidKnit/README.md

 <img src="resources/circuit_knitting_figure_6.png" height="300">

 Now we see that interaction between the parts can be realized with two EPR pairs and classical communication.
 On the other hand, it become quite fast clear that SquidASM is not yet able to simulate networks which have three nodes and two links.
-You can find a initial draft in the folder application_three_nodes.
+You can find a initial draft in the folder `application_three_nodes`.

 Thus, the second way to organize the circuit is the following: